bucaps/marss-riscv/README.md

 * Copyright (c) 2018-2019 Parikshit Sarnaik {psarnai1@binghamton.edu}

 ## Acknowledgment
 This work was supported in part by DARPA through an award from the SSITH program.
-We would like to thank Gokturk Yuksek, Ravi Theja Gollapudi and Kanad Ghose for assistance with the internal details of RISCVEMU and the development of the MARSS-RISCV.
+We would like to thank Gokturk Yuksek, Ravi Theja Gollapudi and Kanad Ghose for assistance with the internal details of TinyEMU and the development of the MARSS-RISCV.

 ## License
 This project is licensed under the MIT License - see the